cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-Boneh et al. {{BLS01}} describe an encoding method they call MapToGroup, which works roughly as follows: first, use the input string to initialize a pseudorandom number generator, then use the generator to produce a pseudorandom value x in F.
+Boneh et al. {{BLS01}} describe an encoding method they call MapToGroup, which works roughly as follows: first, use the input string to initialize a pseudorandom number generator, then use the generator to produce a value x in F.
 If x is the x-coordinate of a point on the elliptic curve, output that point.
-Otherwise, generate a new pseudorandom value x in F and try again.
+Otherwise, generate a new value x in F and try again.
 Since a random value x in F has probability about 1/2 of corresponding to a point on the curve, the expected number of tries is just two.
 However, the running time of this method depends on the input string,